 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future periods and will not be recognized as an inflow of resources (revenue) until that time.
 Currently, the Board is reporting one item, deferred inflows related to pension obligations.
 Deferred pension inflows arise only under an accrual basis of accounting and, accordingly, are reported only in the statement of net position.
-This amount consists of differences between expected and actual pension plan economic experience, differences between projected and actual earnings of pension plan investments, and pension plan changes in proportionate share.
+This amount consists of differences between expected and actual pension plan economic experience and pension plan changes in proportionate share.